Environmental Health Services

 Bed bugs are experts at hiding.
 Their slim flat bodies allow them to fit into the smallest of spaces and stay there for long periods of time, even without a blood meal.
 Bed bugs are usually transported from place to place as people travel.
 The bed bugs travel in the seams and folds of luggage, overnight bags, folded clothes, bedding, furniture, and anywhere else where they can hide.
 Most people do not realize they are transporting stow-away bed bugs as they travel from location to location, infecting areas as they travel.
 Contrary to popular opinion, bed bugs do not jump on people as they are walking through a room.

-Who is at risk for getting bed bugs?
+Who is at risk of getting bed bugs?

-Everyone is at risk for getting bed bugs when visiting an infected area.
-However, anyone who travels frequently and shares living and sleeping quarters where other people have previously slept has a higher risk of being bitten and or spreading a bed bug infestation.
+Everyone is at risk of getting bed bugs when visiting an infected area.
+However, anyone who travels frequently and shares living and sleeping quarters where other people have previously slept has a higher risk of being bitten and/or spreading a bed bug infestation.

 How are bed bugs treated and prevented?